Gizm0-636F6479/Microsoft-AD-Project/README.md

 | Global | Any domain in the forest (to grant access to resources). | Only the domain where it was created. | Local Domain | Often contains users and other Global Groups from the same domain. |
 | Universal | Any object in the entire forest. | Any domain in the forest. | Global Catalog (GC) | Changes trigger forest-wide replication, so it's best practice to contain Global Groups, not individual users. |

+Group scopes can be changed, but there are a few caveats:

+- **Global → Universal:** A Global Group can only be converted to a Universal Group if it is NOT a member of any other Global Group.
+- **Domain Local → Universal:** A Domain Local Group can only be converted to a Universal Group if it does NOT contain any other Domain Local Groups as members.
+- **Universal → Domain Local:** A Universal Group can be converted to a Domain Local Group without restrictions.
+- **Universal → Global:** A Universal Group can only be converted to a Global Group if it does NOT contain any other Universal Groups as members.

 ![alt text](image-9.png)

 ### Built-in Groups and Scope Examples